ericachan/farklegame/README.md

 # Farkle Game
-A Farkle game created for a Mobile Device Programming course.
+A dice game created for a Mobile Device Programming course.
+We used only HTML, CSS, Javascript, and PhoneGap Build.